yu-jiang/motionBridge/README.md

 ## Contact

-Maintained by ClearMotion, Inc.
-Part of the CineMotion / RoadMotion initiative.
+Maintained by Yu Jiang and Ocean Zhang in a personal capacity.